abeaderstadt/smart-store-beaderstadt/README.md

 # smart-store-beaderstadt
-# Project 6 - BI Insights and Storytelling
+# Project 7 OLAP Analysis: Finding the Most Profitable Day of the Week for Sales

 ## Overview

-Project 6 focuses on using OLAP techniques like slicing, dicing, and drilldown to uncover specific analytic insights for a particular business objective.
+The goal of this project is to use OLAP techniques to analyze sales data and identify which day of the week consistently drives the highest revenue.
+By slicing and dicing the data by day, product category, and customer activity, we aim to uncover patterns that can support smarter business decisions like when to schedule more staff or launch targeted promotions.

 ```
 ## **How to Install and Run the Project**